foolshopedemocrazy/test-backup/README.md

 AnswerChain provides an offline, passwordless recovery system that empowers individuals and organizations to restore secrets securely.
 By allowing users to create their own knowledge-based questions and answer options, secrets can be rebuilt without relying on passwords—protected by modern cryptography to ensure safety and trust.

 Is this program secure to use?
 - This program was developed with extensive AI assistance.
 While care has been taken to ensure safety, NO SOFTWARE CAN BE GUARANTEED 100% SECURE.
-The same applies to most applications.
 At this stage, I would ***NOT RECOMMEND USING THIS PROGRAM UNTIL IT HAS MATURED ENOUGH*** (e.g., gained broader community recognition, reviews, and testing).